Bernstein's Bagels: Reception

 In 2017, Sophia June of Willamette Week said Bernstein's "is making some of the best bagels in the city".
 The business was a runner-up in the Best Bagel category of the newspaper's annual readers' roll in 2022 and 2024.
 It was a finalist in the same category in 2025.
 Michael Russell included the shop in The Oregonians 2019 overview of the forty best inexpensive eateries in the Portland metropolitan area.
 Sunset magazine included the Super-Seedy Poppy-Seed Bagel in a 2019 overview of West Coast bagels that "deserve a nosh".
 During the pandemic, Alex Frane included the business in Thrillist's 2020 list of Portland's best sandwiches for "perfect picnic food".
 David Landsel included Bernstein's in Food & Wines 2021 list of the best bagels in the U.S., and Bon Appétit included the business in a 2023 overview of the nation's best bagels outside New York.

 Brooke Jackson-Glidden included the prosciutto bagel in Eater Portlands 2019 list of the city's "hottest new cheap plates".
 In 2021, Frane included Bernstein's in Eater Portlands list of seventeen restaurants for "amazing" breakfast sandwiches, and he and Ron Scott recommended the bagels as one of Portland's "most potent" hangover remedies.
 Jackson-Glidden and others included the business in a 2024 overview of the city's ten best "real-deal" bagel shops.
 Zuri Anderson included Bernstein's in iHeart's 2021 list of Portland's best breakfast restaurants.
 In 2024, Sara Klimek selected the shop to represent Oregon in Tasting Table's list of the best bagel shops in each U.S. state, based on online reviews.
 Kilmek said the business offers "perfectly chewy" bagels in a "comforting" space, and wrote: "The vibe ... is definitely on par with Portland.
 Visitors ranked this shop a 4.7 on Google Reviews and 4.5 on Yelp."
+DB Kelly included Bernstein's in Chowhounds 2026 list of the best bagels in each U.S. state, based on reviews.